becarpenter/book6/Contents.md

 # List of Contents

 [1.
 Introduction](1.%20Introduction%20and%20Foreword)
-* How to use this book (alternative learning paths)
+* How to use this book
-* View from the Top: How a user sees IPv6
+* How a user sees IPv6
-* View from the Top: How an application programmer sees IPv6
+* How an application programmer sees IPv6
-* View from the NOC: How an operations center sees IPv6
+* How an operations center sees IPv6
 * How to keep up to date
 * How to contribute